 An Important List of Items

 As you probably know, we are a firm not just focused on investment management, but we believe strongly in developing financial planning strategies for those we work with.
 This includes working with families on how best to organize assets and develop plans as inevitable transitions occur.
-Planning is important and it is why we have 15+ Certified Financial Planners here working at DWM (and the number is growing).
+Planning is important and it is why we have 15+ CERTIFIED FINANCIAL PLANNER™ professionals here working at DWM (and the number is growing).
 We have a dedicated planning department and it is an important daily focus.

-- Will; name, address, and telephone number of your attorney
+- Living trust and/or will; name, address, and telephone number of your attorney

 - Insurance policies: life, property, and auto insurance; name, address, and telephone numbers of your insurance agent/adviser